-Peace Corps of Nigeria news
+Peace Corps of Nigeria Latest News

 The National Human Right Commission (NHRC) has vowed to investigate the refusal of the Nigeria Police and the inspector general of police to unseal the headquarters of the Peace Corps of Nigeria (PCN) in Abuja.